Swaroop-dev/Swaroop-dev/README.md

 - 👋 Hi, I’m @Swaroop-dev currently working as software engineer at Betsol
-- 👀 I’m interested in full stack  dev primarily in javascript
+- 👀 I’m interested in full stack  dev primarily in javascript and Dot net
-- 💞️ I’m looking to collaborate on nodejs projects
 - 📫 How to reach me swaroopaee98@gmail.com

 <!---